dart-lang/site-www/src/faq.md

 Code compiled ahead-of-time (AOT) with a compiler such as [dart2native][] or just-in-time (JIT) in the VM has different performance characteristics.
-AOT-compiled code is guranteed to have fast startup, and a consistent run-time performance with no latency during early runs.
-JIT-compiled code is slower at starting, but may have better peak performance once it has run for a while, and run-time optimizations have been applied.
+AOT-compiled code is guaranteed to have fast startup, and a consistent run-time performance with no latency during early runs.
+JIT-compiled code is slower at startup, but may have better peak performance once it has run for a while, and run-time optimizations have been applied.

 ---